2024–25 Premiership Rugby: Play-offs

-As in previous seasons, the top four teams in the Premiership table, following the conclusion of the regular season, will contest the play-off semi-finals in a 1st vs 4th and 2nd vs 3rd format, with the higher ranking team having home advantage.
-The two winners of the semi-finals then meet in the Premiership Final at Allianz Stadium in Twickenham, London on 14 June 2025.
+As in previous seasons, the top four teams in the Premiership table, following the conclusion of the regular season, contested the play-off semi-finals in a 1st vs 4th and 2nd vs 3rd format, with the higher ranking team having home advantage.
+The two winners of the semi-finals then met in the Premiership Final at Allianz Stadium in Twickenham, London on 14 June 2025.